 1. General photo/video and media consent requirements

-1.1 Consent must be provided for video and audio recordings as well as photos of individual students.
+1.1 Consent must be provided for photo, video and audio recordings of individual students.

 - 1.1.1 Photograph/Video and Media consent can be given via a digital consent form or written form to be kept on file throughout a student’s time at that school.
 If the student changes schools within the district the form should move with the student’s files.

 - 1.1.2 If no form is returned or if the consent section is not completed, it must be registered as ‘no consent’ for that student.

 - 1.1.3 A ‘no consent’ list should be maintained in the school office and reviewed bi-annually by school administrators.

 1.2 Consent is not required for public events.
 School and district staff cannot control news media access in public locations (e.g. field trips or off school grounds) and have limited control at school events open to the public, such as sports events, student performances, school board meetings, etc.